-- Choose the PostScript output option in the Render form and type lpr %s in the render command box. - Choose the snapshot option and type convert %s eps:%s.ps; lpr %s.ps in the render command box.
-This assumes that you have the ImageMagick tools available in your PATH setting. - As an example of how to directly print a Raster3D file, choose the Raster3D option in the Render form and type render < %s -sgi %s.rgb; convert %s.rgb eps:%s.ps; lpr %s.ps in the render command box.
+- Choose the snapshot option and type convert %s eps:%s.ps; lpr %s.ps in the render command box.
+This assumes that you have the ImageMagick tools available in your PATH setting. - As an example of how to directly print a Raster3D file, choose the Raster3D option in the Render form and type render < %s -sgi %s.rgb; convert %s.rgb eps:%s.ps; lpr %s.ps in the render command box. - Choose the PostScript output option in the Render form and type lpr %s in the render command box.